Adarshkrtiwar/Social_projects/README.md

 ## Support

-For any questions, issues, or support, feel free to contact [Rahul Rajput](https://rahul.eu.org).
+For any questions, issues, or support, feel free to contact [Adarsh kr tiwari ](https://latest-ashy.vercel.app/).

 Thank you for using MySocials!
 We hope it simplifies your social media presence.